ganeshkbhat/fast-json/README.md

 ```
+// unflattenJson and unflatten work the same
 const unflattenJson = require('json-faster').unflattenJson; // Replace with the path to your implementation

+// flattenJsonWithEscaping and flatten work the same
 const flattenJsonWithEscaping = require('json-faster').flattenJsonWithEscaping; // Replace with the path to your implementation

 const writeToFile = require('json-faster').writeToFile;

 const nestedData3 = {